CorainChicago/movie-theater/README.md

 Xstyle movie index
 X style ticket new
 X style ticket show
-create way to only display ticket show once add validations to ticket new
+X add validations to ticket new
 X check age of customer in new ticket form
 X check age against rating
 Update language and format of emails